EllenZhangYarong/DataScience/MLND/capstone_projects/Arvato/Proposal.md

 # Customer Segmentation Report for Arvato Financial Services

 ## domain background
+	- This project is the capstone project for machine learning nano-degree.
+We need to use unsupervised and supervised techniques to analyze the demographics data.
+The goal of this project is to characterize the customers segment of population and to build a model to make predictions.
+	- The data for this project is provided by Bertelsmann Arvato Analytics, and represents a real-life data science project.

 ## problem statement

 	 1. Customer Segmentation Report
-	Access the first and second dataset by using unsupervised learning methods to analyze attributes of established customers and the general population in order to create customer segments.
+		- Access the first and second dataset by using unsupervised learning methods to analyze attributes of established customers and the general population in order to create customer segments.

 	 2. Supervised Learning Model
-	 Use the choosed features from the part 1 to build a machine learning model that predicts whether or not each individual will respond to the campaign, based on the third dataset.
+	 	- Use the choosed features from the part 1 to build a machine learning model that predicts whether or not each individual will respond to the campaign, based on the third dataset.

 	 3. Kaggle Competition
-	Use the model built in the second part to make predictions on the campaign data as (the fourth dataset) part of a Kaggle Competition.
+		- Use the model built in the second part to make predictions on the campaign data as (the fourth dataset) part of a Kaggle Competition.

 ## datasets and inputs